umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ## Using DI in Services and Helpers

-In the [Services and Helpers documentation](../implementation/services/) you can find more examples of using dependency injection and gaining access to the different services and helpers.
+In the [Services and Helpers documentation](../implementation/services/), you can find more examples of using dependency injection and gaining access to the different services and helpers.

-You will also find information about how to create your own custom services and helpers to inject and use in your Umbraco project.
+You will also find information about creating custom services and helpers to inject and use in your Umbraco project.